redaxo/redaxo/redaxo/src/addons/project/README.md

 echo my_helpers::links_to_blank($text);
 ```

-Further folders (`pages/`, `fragments/`, etc.) can be created directly in the project-AddOn.
+Additional folders (like `pages/`, `fragments/`, etc.) can be created directly within the project addOn.
 In the documentation you will find the corresponding notes: https://redaxo.org/doku/master/addon-struktur (German)

 Files
 -------